-The decisions regarding techniques used to explore the needs of paramedics were partly based on previous experience and on new questions and challenges that arose during the research and development process.
+The decisions made regarding techniques used to explore the needs of paramedics were partly based on previous experience and on new questions and challenges that arose during the research and development process.

-This open approach was especially helpful as it became clear that emergency medical services is an area that is also characterized by tacit knowledge and experience that is difficult to verbalize.
+This open approach was especially helpful as it became clear that emergency medical services is an area that is also characterized by tacit knowledge and experience which is difficult to verbalize.
 Additionally, we discovered that the paramedics themselves often had different approaches when engaged in developing and testing activities.
 Some paramedics found it easier to reflect on personally experienced rescue missions with foreign-language patients and to assess their own behavior in these situations.
-For others, role play turned out to be a very effective tool as the scenarios helped paramedics imagine a concrete situation and this approach also involved more reserved participants.
+For others, role play turned out to be a very effective tool as they helped paramedics imagine a concrete situation and this approach also involved more reserved participants.
 Paramedics became their own role model, and in some simulations, they acted contrary to their personal expectations.
-Through their involvement, they discovered processes or behavioral patterns they were previously unaware https://mhealth.jmir.org/2021/4/e21586 of, for example gestures used automatically to enhance communication.
+Through their involvement they discovered processes or behavioral patterns they had previously been unware of, for example gestures used automatically to enhance communication.
 Role play allowed both the paramedics and researchers to discover the paramedics' tacit knowledge of their work.
 In discussions subsequent to role play, paramedics would reflect on the communication process and combine their opinions in a very productive way.

-The paramedics that tested the final app preferred to report their experience with it directly to our study nurse rather than using the messenger channel.
-These paramedics were familiar with the functionality and the content of the app and also provided peer teaching in the first phase of implementation.
+Those paramedics that tested the final app preferred to report their experience with it directly to our study nurse rather than using the messenger channel.
+These paramedics were familiar with the functionality and the content of the app and also provided peer-teaching in the first phase of implementation.